 BEC attacks are very tricky to detect because they do not look like conventional email attacks with suspicious attachments, links, or malware.
 Such elements can easily be identified by email security measures and then email can be termed suspicious.
 However, in the case of BEC attacks, the emails usually contain nothing but text.
 BEC emails can enter your inbox among your other trusted emails.

-Not only can BEC attacks easily bypass robust email security gateways, but are uniquely designed to encourage recipients to open them.
+Not only can BEC attacks easily bypass robust email security gateways, but they are also uniquely designed to encourage recipients to open them.
 The message also contains specific motivators that push people toward taking an urgent action.
 Business email compromise attackers leverage personalization techniques to tailor the email message as per the target organization.
-For example, an attacker can impersonate someone the victim regularly communicates via the email.
+For example, an attacker can impersonate someone the victim regularly communicates with via email.

 Why Are BEC Attacks Difficult to Detect?